Learn about identity theft to protect yourself from this fast-growing and devastating crime.

 There are many ways for criminals to steal your identity.
 Some of the more common ones include:

 - Rubbish sifting – if you think nothing of throwing away bank statements and bills in the bin, you’d better change.
-This is because an increasing number of scammers actually go through people’s rubbish to retrieve important documents and paperwork.
-Make it a point to shred or tear all papers that contain personal information.
+An increasing number of scammers actually go through people’s rubbish to retrieve important documents and paperwork.
+Make a point to shred or tear all papers that contain personal information.

 - Phishing scams – this is one of the most popular ways to steal identities online.
 Scammers go through intricate ruses to imitate legitimate companies.
 For example, you might receive an email or text message that looks like it came from the government or the bank.
 Phishing scams fool you into entering financial information such as your credit card details, bank accounts and username/passwords.
 The identity thieves would then use your details for their own purpose.